XmingHsueh/STO-EC/README.md

 # Solution Transfer in Evolutionary Optimization: An Empirical Study on Sequential Transfer

-This repository provides the MATLAB implementations of an empirical investigation of different solution transfer techniques in evolutionary sequential transfer optimizatiojn.
-Particularly, these technqiues are divided into three categories according to the three fundamental aspects of knowledge transfer, i.e., what to transfer, when to transfer, and how to transfer, which are separately studied in this work, as summarized as follows:
+This repository provides the MATLAB implementations of an empirical investigation of different solution transfer techniques in evolutionary sequential transfer optimization.
+Particularly, these techniques are divided into three categories according to the three fundamental issues of knowledge transfer, i.e., what, when, and how to transfer, which are summarized as follows:

 |Central Issue|Description|Abbreviation|
 |:-|:-|:-|